Learning to paraglide or paramotor

-Learning to paraglide is an incredible experience and so easy.
+Learning to paraglide or paramotor is an incredible experience and so easy.
 Sometimes people think it’s about throwing yourself off a cliff but nothing could be further from the truth.
+The first stages in both paragliding and paramotoring are almost identical.

 Flight Culture are a BHPA registered school and follow their training syllabus; beginners start with the Elementary Pilot (EP) course which generally takes between four and six days.
 We only take out very small groups with a maximum of 2 students per instructor and we’ll provide all equipment which is new or very nearly new.